benmaier/netwulf/README.md

 ## Contributing

 If you want to contribute to this project, please make sure to read the [code of conduct](https://github.com/benmaier/netwulf/blob/master/CODE_OF_CONDUCT.md) and the [contributing guidelines](https://github.com/benmaier/netwulf/blob/master/CONTRIBUTING.md).
+We're always collecting ideas of what we want to implement next in the [outlook notes](ttps://github.com/benmaier/netwulf/blob/master/OUTLOOK.md).

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](code-of-conduct.md)